ietf-wg-aipref/drafts/draft-ietf-aipref-attach.md

 If a path is specified,
 the path ends immediately before the first SP (U+20) or HTAB ("U+09") character.
-The remainder of the rule value is the usage preference expression.
+The remainder of the rule value is the statement of preference.
 If a path is absent,
-the entire rule value is the usage preference expression.
+the entire rule value is the statement of preference.

 The usage preference is encoded using the exemplary format defined in {{Section 6 of VOCAB}}.
 The parsing and processing rules from {{Sections 6 and 7 of VOCAB}} apply.

-Note that a usage preference expression is processed as a sequence of bytes, rather than Unicode text; see {{Section 6.3 of VOCAB}}.
+Note that a statement of preference is processed as a sequence of bytes, rather than Unicode text; see {{Section 6.3 of VOCAB}}.